 Dr. A provides only the antepartum and/or postpartum patient care and does not perform the delivery.
 Dr. B from another group performed the delivery.
 Dr. A should file the appropriate CPT code(s) for only the antepartum/postpartum care.
-Dr. B should file the appropriate CPT code for only the delivery.
-A global CPT code is not applicable for this scenario by either provider.
+Dr. B should file the appropriate CPT code is not applicable for this scenario by either provider.